FRCBS/KIR-imputation/README.md

         ./test/1kG_data/chr19_phase3_KIR.bim \
         ./test/1kG_KIR_imputation
 ```
-If the script runs OK, it finds just 13 SNPs shared between the models and 1000 Genomes data.
+If the script runs technically OK, it should find only 13 SNPs shared between the models and the 1000 Genomes target data.
+This is expected since the models and the data are on different reference builds.
 The imputation result files are tab-delimited text tables containing a sample ID column and imputation posterior probabilities for each class of the input phenotype (e.g. gene presence/absence).

 **Training new models**

-The following script can be used to train new models on the 1000 Genomes data.
+The following script can be used to train new models on input data.
 Model training is not limited to KIRs, but can in principle be used for any SNP-phenotype relationship the user has.
 The input genotype data should be in the standard plink format (.bim & .raw).
 The input phenotype data (_1kG_KIR_testpheno.tsv_ in this example) is a tab-delimited text file contaning the subject IDs in the first column and (KIR) phenotypes in the following columns.
 The reference phenotypes are treated as class variables.

 ```
 mkdir ./test/1kG_models